doron-goldstein/Tokage/dox/index.rst

 Welcome to Tokage's documentation!
 ==================================

-Tokage is an asyncio-based wrapper for the MAL api (using jikan.me).
+Tokage is an asyncio-based wr!apper for the MAL api (using jikan.me).
 This module features an easy to understand object-oriented style.

 Contents